ssc3/docker-internals-lab/lab-05-networks.md

     and find the IP of your container `u1`.

-5. Connect to container `u2` of your containers using `docker container exec -it u2 /bin/bash`.
+4. Connect to container `u2` of your containers using `docker container exec -it u2 /bin/bash`.

-6. From inside `u2`, try pinging container `u1` by the IP address you found in the previous step; then try pinging `u1` by container name, `ping u1` - notice the lookup works with the IP, but not with the container name in this case.
+5. From inside `u2`, try pinging container `u1` by the IP address you found in the previous step; then try pinging `u1` by container name, `ping u1` - notice the lookup works with the IP, but not with the container name in this case.

-7. Still inside container `u2`, install `iproute`

     ```bash
+    # you'll note that the ubuntu image doesn't have ping so you'll need to install it
-    yum install -y iproute
+    $ apt-get update && apt-get install -y iputils-ping
     ```

+6. Still inside container `u2`, install `iproute`

+    ```bash
+    apt-get install -y iproute
+    ```

-8. Run `ip a` to see some information about what the network connection looks like from inside the container.
+7. Run `ip a` to see some information about what the network connection looks like from inside the container.
 Find the `eth0` entry, and confirm that the MAC address and IP assigned are the same (Docker always assigns MAC and IP pairs in this way, to avoid collisions).

-9. Finally, back on the host, run `docker container inspect u2`, and look for the `NetworkSettings` key to see what this connection looks like from outside the container's network namespace.
+8. Finally, back on the host, run `docker container inspect u2`, and look for the `NetworkSettings` key to see what this connection looks like from outside the container's network namespace.

 ## Defining Additional Bridge Networks